-AUT 200 Engine Performance III
+Engine Performance III

-Lab fee Prerequisites: AUT114, AUT115, AUT116, AUT117, AUT 118, AUT119 Corequisite: AUT 201
+Prerequisites: AUT114, AUT115, AUT116, AUT117, AUT 118, AUT119

 This intermediate course is designed to help the student diagnose and repair the complex engine and computer control systems on the modern automobile.
 Basic diagnostic procedures will be used to troubleshoot and diagnose the engines electrical, ignition, fuel and emissions systems.
 Other areas such as ASE certification techniques will also be utilized in this course.